OfficeForProductSafetyAndStandards/product-safety-database/doc/getting-set-up.md

 ### 1.1 Install prerequsites via Docker

-Some of the dependencies are easier to install via [Docker](https://docs.docker.com/install/):
+Some of the dependencies are easier to install via Docker:

 * Keycloak
 * Antivirus (optional)

-To install these, run this command from the root folder:
+[Install Docker](https://docs.docker.com/install/) if you have not already done so, and then run:

 ```bash
    docker-compose build keycloak